dprgarner/battlebot-server/readme.md

 The function `sideEffects : Event$ -> Update$ ` is a map on RxJS streams.
 It takes in the output of the reducer AND any new updates from the clients.
 It should return a stream of side-effect events to be consumed by the reducer (e.g. time-dependent events).

-The function `getDbRecord : { gameId, startTime, contest, state } -> Obj` takes in the data of the game, and should specify how to save the game to the database.
+The function `getDbRecord : { gameId, startTime, contest, state } -> Obj` takes in the data of the game, and should return a MongoDB-indexable representation of the game to be saved to the database.

 ### Tests